How can patent owners best enforce their rights in your jurisdiction?

 In the course of infringement proceedings, the district court – as the first level of jurisdiction – very rarely appoints expert witnesses itself.
 At second instance before the appeal court, expert witnesses are appointed a little more frequently.

 Validity proceedings handled at first instance by the Federal Patent Court never previously used court-appointed experts – a fact which attracted frequent criticism.
-The Federal Court of Justice has changed its practice under the new legal regime and now occasionally appoints expert witnesses.
 Parties are encouraged to present expert witness reports by themselves to accelerate proceedings at the Federal Court of Justice.
 In practice, it is recommended to introduce a written expert opinion in the validity proceedings at an early stage before the Federal Patent Court.

 Is the doctrine of equivalents applied by courts in your jurisdiction and, if so, what form does it take?